algorand/go-algorand/data/transactions/logic/README.md

 _immediate_ arguments that are encoded directly into the instruction, rather than coming from the stack.

 The maximum stack depth is 1000.
 If the stack depth is exceeded or if a byte-array element exceed 4096 bytes, the program fails.
+If an opcode is documented to access a position in the stack that does not exist, the operation fails.
+Most often, this is an attempt to access an element below the stack -- the simplest example is an operation like `concat` which expects two arguments on the stack.
+If the stack has fewer than two elements, the operation fails.
+Some operations, like `frame_dig` and `proto` could fail because of an attempt to access above the current stack.

 ## Scratch Space